What Is Lint Code? And What Is Linting and Why Is Linting Important?

 When Your Needs Are Basic

 Lint tools are great for basic analysis.
 But if you need more sophisticated analysis and metrics — such as cyclomatic complexity — a lint tool may not be enough.

-Linting Programming Tools vs Static Analysis Tools
+Linting Programming and Lint Code Tools vs Static Analysis Tools

 Lint tools fall into the static analysis category.
 They’re typically the most basic form of static analysis tool.